vishakudupa/approximate-nearest-neighbor-search/README.md

 2022-11-27 22:34:37,375 [INFO ] [main] - Result : [[55.13, 3333.0], [72.85, 3703.0], [83.16, 2777.0], [89.32, 2272.0], [93.35, 1724.0], [95.51, 1538.0], [97.25, 1369.0], [97.98, 925.0], [98.69, 934.0], [98.97, 884.0], [99.26, 862.0], [99.43, 840.0], [99.58, 763.0], [99.68, 704.0], [99.74, 641.0], [99.83, 591.0], [99.86, 520.0], [99.89, 507.0], [99.91, 460.0], [99.91, 431.0]]
 ```

-Thank You for trying out the project.
+# Thanks to the original authors of the paper
 This project is a Java implementation of https://arxiv.org/abs/1707.00143.

+# Thank You for trying out the project.